DataFrames - Part 1

 from pandas import read_csv

 Executing this code does not lead to any output on the screen.
 However, the function is now ready to be used.
 To use it, we type its name and provide the required arguments.
-The following code should import the Everley’s data into your JupyterLab notebook (or other Python environment):
+The following code should import the Everley’s data into your Python Notebook:

 PYTHON